GannettDigital/api-docs/source/includes/_authentication.md

 ### **API Rate Limits**

-ReachLocal enforces API rate limits for its REST APIs.
+LocaliQ enforces API rate limits for its REST APIs.
 Rate limit configuration consists of a per second request limit.
 Limits are set to 20 requests/second.

 If you exceed the rate limit allowance, your request will be rejected.
 An ```HTTP 429 (Too Many Requests)​``` response will be returned.
 Clients must back off until the end of the current rate limit window before making any more requests.